3 Ways to Learn Anything Faster

 This timing locks the knowledge into long-term memory with minimal effort.

-Why it works: Spacedminimal repetition aligns with how synapses consolidate.
-You’re reinforcing at the exact moment yourinto brain is about to forget.
+Why it works: Spaced repetition aligns with how synapses consolidate.
+You’re reinforcing at the exactand moment your brain is about to forget.

 Leave a Reply